ziesha-network/zoro/README.md

 `x` and `y` are scalars that reside in a Prime-Field.
 If the Prime-Field of the EdDSA curve is different from the Scalar Field of our proving system, the we must somehow implement Prime-Field operations within the Prime-Field of our proving system, which is a very hard thing to do (Since we must implement the Modulus (%) operation using mathematical constraints).
 But if the Prime-Field of the EdDSA curve is same as Prime-Field of the proving system, then there is no need to implement Mod operation in our circuit, because all numbers are by default mod-ed into the Prime-Field of the EdDSA curve.

-We mentioned that Zeeka uses Bls12-381 curve as the main curve in its proving system.
+We mentioned that Ziesha uses Bls12-381 curve as the main curve in its proving system.
 There is a certain kind of Twisted Edwards curve available called [JubJub](https://z.cash/technology/jubjub/) which is defined on the Bls12-381's Scalar Field, allowing it to be easily integrated into a SNARK circuit.
 JubJub is a Twisted Edwards curve with following parameters.

 ```
 A = -1
 D = -(10240/10241)
 ```

-Zeeka's zero-Knowledge transactions are signed using EdDSA signatures that are built on JubJub elliptic curve.
+Ziesha's zero-Knowledge transactions are signed using EdDSA signatures that are built on JubJub elliptic curve.

 #### Verification of Sparse Merkle Trees proofs